buzzfeed/design/product-design-roles.md

 **Possesses strong verbal and written communication skills,** whether in one-on-one or group situations. **Communicates** complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project. **In design conversations about their own work, keeps discussions on-track and focused on delivering actionable next steps.**

 ### Mentorship
-**Provides direct and impactful feedback in Basecamp and Design Critiques.** Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.
+**Provides direct and impactful feedback in Basecamp, Slack, and Design Critiques.** Seeks out feedback from designers across the Product Design team, to grow their own skills and design toolkit.

+### Leadership
+When appropriate, acts in a leadership role within their cross functional squad or group.
+Taking cues from their design lead and/or manager, as well as their product and engineering leads, works collaboratively to ensure their squad or group operates efficiently.

 ### Culture
 Contributes to the culture of **their product team by identifying, advocating for and executing design-driven projects and initiatives within their product area.** Also contributes to the culture of the Product Design team by participating in other design-led projects, events and discussions, in order to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the [Tech Values](), following the framework for how we want to work.

 <br>

 ## <a id="senior_product_designer"></a>Senior Product Designer
 <i>In order to move up to this level, Designers should hit each point marked with a *, plus any other 4.
 Designers and Managers should work together to define focus areas.

-Senior Product Designers take design ownership of large projects and are leaders in their cross-discipline group.
-They assume responsibility for design quality across their immediate and adjacent product groups and collaborate with their group to define roadmaps and goals.
+Senior Product Designers take **ownership of large projects** and are leaders in their cross-discipline group.  can navigate ambiguous projects and are accountable for design quality across their immediate and adjacent product groups.
+They collaborate with their group to define roadmaps and goals.
+They mentor other designers to help them grow their skill sets.

-If a Senior Product Designer is executing in their role at a high level and are interested in the management track, they may manage a team of 1-2 designers.
+If there is an opportunity, Senior Product Designers operating at a high level may manage a team of 1-2 designers.
 While managing, they will be expected to live up to the Tech Manager expectations and work with their direct manager to manage the careers of their direct reports and conduct performance reviews.

 If a Senior Designer is excelling in people management and wants to transition to the management track they may be considered for an open role in Management when one arises.</i>